CNAG-Biomedical-Informatics/convert-pheno/SESSION_NOTES.md

 - Emitting Beacon `biosamples` is feasible, but doing it cleanly requires refactoring away from the current `individuals`-centric internal model.

+Current implemented state:

+- PXF can emit bundle-level `biosamples` internally and through the CLI.
+- CLI supports `--entities biosamples` for `-ipxf ... -obff`.
+- The current PXF `biosamples` path is intentionally light-weight: it promotes/normalizes biosamples rather than performing a full semantic Beacon biosamples mapping.
+- OMOP `SPECIMEN -> biosamples` is intentionally deferred until real specimen example data is available.

 Recommended implementation order for that work:

 1. Keep current behavior as default for backward compatibility.